asy1113/911-Calls-Township-/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE.md from our package for more details

-## Team Member Evaluation

-We (Soyoung An and Yisurai Du) both contribute equally on this project for every parts.